A guide to script fundraisers for schools

 Profits usually start off low but if organizations can get increased participation over time, the money earned can be substantial.
-In other words, how effective the program becomes depends on the number of families that the organization is able to sign up, and how religiously they use the scrip program.
+In other words, how effective the program becomes depends on the number of families that the organization is able to sign up, and how religiously they use the script program.
 For example, an organization of 150 families can easily spend upwards of a million dollars a year on food.
 This can translate into $40,000 for the organization without people having to spend any more money than they ordinarily would.

 The key though is finding ways to convince people to use the program over time.
 Unfortunately, breaking old spending habits can be difficult.
-Once the program builds up over time, and you have a couple of experienced people to run and manage the orders, scrip fundraising can work quite well.
+Once the program builds up over time, and you have a couple of experienced people to run and manage the orders, script fundraising can work quite well.